AnIdiotsGuide/discordjs-bot-guide/hosting/heroku.md

 * Prepare for pushing using commit: `git commit -m "Initial bot commit for Heroku"`
 * Push the entire thing to Heroku: `git push heroku master`
 * You'll see quite a lot of output logs which should end with something like "Verifying deploy... done."

+Also remember to enable the `worker` dynamo and try disabling any other processes if you are having issues.

 OMG.
 That's... it. can you believe it?
 Your bot's now on Heroku and should really be running already!